-VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Wholesalers
+VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 Disclosure: VA Horizon is the author of this page.
 In-house cost figures are based on U.S. Bureau of Labor Statistics data and publicly available employer cost estimates as of 2026.
 Your actual costs will vary.

 Our Take An in-house cold caller costs most wholesaling operations $3,500–$5,000/month all-in when you account for salary, taxes, benefits, equipment, training, and dialer.
-VA Horizon delivers a trained, managed, TCPA-compliant cold caller for ~$1,200/month with 48-hour onboarding and a free replacement guarantee.
-The math is decisive for most active wholesaling businesses - though an in-house hire may suit operators who want a full-time, on-site team member for multiple functions beyond cold calling.
+VA Horizon delivers a trained, managed, TCPA-compliant cold caller with 48-hour onboarding and a free replacement guarantee, and you pay per qualified lead delivered instead of a fixed monthly retainer.
+The math favors VA Horizon for most active wholesaling businesses, since you're never paying for idle capacity, though an in-house hire may suit operators who want a full-time, on-site team member for multiple functions beyond cold calling.

 What You're Actually Comparing